 What My Husband Loves About It

 He has told me that watching the transformation is one of his favorite things about this lifestyle.
-Not just what happens after — the moment of the switch itself.
+Not just what happens after, the moment of the switch itself.

-That last one surprised me the first time he said it.
-Trust.
-But he's right.
+It makes him feel proud in a way he can't put cleanly into words, proud that he knows me well enough to know this is in me, proud that we've built something where this gets to exist, proud that I trust him enough to be this in front of him.
 The transformation doesn't happen with just anyone.
-It happens in the context of everything we've built — thirty-two years of choosing each other, ten years of choosing this together.
+It happens in the context of everything we've built, thirty-two years of choosing each other, ten years of choosing this together.
 Without that foundation, I don't know that I'd have access to that version of myself at all.

 What It's Like to Live With Both